ros2/ros2_documentation/source/Installation/DDS-Implementations.rst

 For distros before Eloquent, the only bundled vendor is eProsima's Fast DDS.
 Since Eloquent, both Fast DDS and Cyclone DDS are bundled, but Fast DDS is still the default.
-`Working with Eclipse Cyclone DDS <DDS-Implementations/Working-with-Eclipse-CycloneDDS>` explains how to utilize Cyclone DDS.
+:doc:`Working with Eclipse Cyclone DDS <./DDS-Implementations/Working-with-Eclipse-CycloneDDS>` explains how to utilize Cyclone DDS.
-`Working with eProsima Fast DDS <DDS-Implementations/Working-with-eProsima-Fast-DDS>` explains how to utilize Fast DDS.
+:doc:`Working with eProsima Fast DDS <./DDS-Implementations/Working-with-eProsima-Fast-DDS>` explains how to utilize Fast DDS.

 .. toctree::
    :hidden: